nienbo/cache-buildkite-plugin/README.md

 ### rsync

-You can also use rsync to store your files using the ``rsync_storage`` config parameter.
+You can also use rsync to store your files using the `rsync` backend.
+Files will neither compressed nor packed.
-If this is set it will be used as the destination parameter of a ``rsync -az`` command.

 ```yml
 steps: